Introduction to R & Rmarkdown

 # WATER 275 0 513

 $ is special function that allows us access to the columns in a dataset.
 We use `` to access columns whose names have spaces or other special characters.
-Note that R is sensitive to capitalistation.
+Note that R is sensitive to capitalisation.

 Notice that “No Entry” category is not relevant for most categories, so we ignore those records and create a barplot of this table.